KlaasVanslambrouck/lowi-cv/CURRENT_STATE_REPORT.md

 Soft skills and ambition:

 - Curiosity, learning drive, building drive, practical translation of ideas into working systems.
-- Ambition to move from analysis toward AI Business Engineering.
+- Ambition to move from analysis toward becoming a Builder of AI-enabled systems.

 Identity tensions: